SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/vmware-workspace-one-source.md

 #### Client ID and Client Secret

-Follow the steps mentioned under the [Create an OAuth Client to Use for API Commands (SaaS)](https://docs.omnissa.com/bundle/WorkspaceONE-UEM-Console-BasicsVSaaS/page/UsingUEMFunctionalityWithRESTAPI.html#create_an_oauth_client_to_use_for_api_commands_saas) section to generate the Client ID and Client Secret.
+To generate the Client ID and Client Secret, refer to the [Create an OAuth Client to Use for API Commands (SaaS)](https://docs.omnissa.com/bundle/WorkspaceONE-UEM-Console-BasicsVSaaS/page/UsingUEMFunctionalityWithRESTAPI.html#create_an_oauth_client_to_use_for_api_commands_saas) section.

 ### Source configuration